ByteDecoder/crypt_keeper/SETUP.md

 ## Ruby and Rails versions

-Rails 5 seems works only with Rails 2.5, 2.6 and 2.7
+Rails 5 seems works only with Ruby 2.5, 2.6 and 2.7

 Rails 7.2 requires Ruby >= 3.1